AmosMaru/Farmers-chatbot/README.md

   - StreamingStdOutCallbackHandler: A callback handler for streaming standard output in LangChain.

 - **APIs:**
-  - OpenAI API: Used for accessing the GPT-4 language model if the `MODEL_TYPE` is set to 'openai'.
+  - OpenAI API: Used for inplace of  the GPT-4 language model if the `MODEL_TYPE`.

 ## Prerequisites